gsoft-inc/wl-web-configs/docs/default.md

 For an organization like [Workleap](https://workleap.com/), with a large suite of products, it **doesn't make sense to start over every time** we invest in a new idea or add a new vertical to an existing product.
 Developers working on a new project shouldn't spend their first day's figuring out which [ESLint](https://eslint.org/) rules to enable/disable, or how to transpile their [React](https://react.dev/) code, they should rather **focus on writing features code**.

 While a collection of common configurations gets us closer to that goal, on their own, configuration libraries are not enough to reach it.
 There is still a need to install and assemble those configurations correctly in the new application, which can also be a challenge.
-To fill this gap, we choose invest as well in a [CLI](https://github.com/gsoft-inc/wl-foundry-cli) to scaffold new web applications.
+To fill this gap, we choosed to invest as well in a [CLI](https://github.com/gsoft-inc/wl-foundry-cli) to scaffold new web applications.

 With the CLI, developers can generate fully configured web applications in a few minutes.
 However, contrary to configuration libraries, a CLI alone is only good at creating the initial files of an application, it doesn't help with the **maintenance** or the **adoption of new features** offered by tools over time.